shashankpatibandla/RythmicObservers/Deliverables/Audience Profile/Audience Profile.md

 #### Stakeholders (who/what they serve/support)
 Some of the stakeholders of the work done in Morton Arboretum are

-Members of the Arboretum , Volunteers working in the Arboretum , Donors, Trustees and Advisors
+Members of the Arboretum , Volunteers working in the Arboretum , Donors, Trustees and Advisors, Local communities

 ## Both individual & organizational
 #### Data capabilities (maturity/literacy)